PantryChef/PantryChef/README.md

 Please see the [issues list](https://github.com/brandonschabell/PantryChef/issues) for an up-to-date list of work that needs to be done.
 Feel free to comment on any issues with opinions or if you'd like to work on the issue.

+Version 0 is the current development version.
+Please prioritize issues with Milestone: Version 0.

 ## Rules/Workflow/Formatting:
 Please see our [Contributing Guide](https://github.com/PantryChef/PantryChef/blob/dev/CONTRIBUTING.md) for detailed information.